 Any marketer knows just how important it is to generate leads, but what about the process of nurturing leads?
 If you’ve done your homework then your inbound marketing strategy must be on-point.
 This means you’ve figured out a business method that will attract new customers by tailor-making a content marketing experience that relates to them and solves their problems.
-One of the ways to do this is by creating a product demo that helps convert leads into loyal customers.
+One of the ways to do this is by creating an interactive product demo that helps convert leads into loyal customers.

 But what about the fine line between generating leads and sealing the deals?
 Knowing that it takes about 10 marketing-driven touchpoints for a lead to convert, the answer is clear: Nurturing.
 When done right, it has the power to boost your customer loyalty levels, retention levels, revenue and so much more.
 In fact, businesses that are experts at nurturing leads generate 50% more sales at a 33% lower cost than non-nurtured prospects.

 So, how do you go nurturing leads like a pro?
 Read on to learn more about what it means to nurture leads, the best practices for doing it and what the future holds for your nurture leads strategy.

 Lead nurturing can often go by other names including marketing automation, drip marketing, auto-responders and others.
 Whatever you call it, the process of nurturing leads relates to the act of tracking down and engaging with new potential customers.
 As one of the key focal points for any new or old business, lead nurturing involves maintenance every step of the sales funnel or buyer’s journey.
 This is done by offering your target audience relevant information that they will find interesting, personal and helpful.

 Since on average 50% of your leads will not be ready to make a purchase right off the bat, this means you’ll just have to work a whole lot harder to get them to give you their money.
 In order to get them interested and willing to commit, you’ll need to prove your value.